Dueños del paraíso: Audience

 In the United States the series was released on 13 January 2015, with 3 million viewers.
 In Chile it scored 7.8 rating points.

 Episodes

 Broadcast

-The series originally aired from January 13, 2015 to April 20, 2015 in United States on Telemundo.
-The series aired in Chile on Televisión Nacional de Chile from January 19, 2015 until June 9, 2015.
+The series originally aired from January 13, 2015, to April 20, 2015 in United States on Telemundo.
+The series aired in Chile on Televisión Nacional de Chile from January 19, 2015, until June 9, 2015.
 In summer of 2015 the telenovela was made available to stream in the United States on the streaming service Netflix, along with a handful of Telemundo programs.

-English Subtitles on Netflix by Husna Manzar.
+The English subtitles on Netflix were provided by Husna Manzar.